What are the main differences between MeiliSearch and Elasticsearch, and why do they matter?

 With MeiliSearch, we focused on the simple things in order to provide a state-of-the-art search engine at a fraction of the cost.

 Developing an app or site?
-Our product offers smaller developers the same quality of search as big tech companies like Amazon or Google, without requiring you to pay for expensive retraining or consulting.
+Our product offers smaller developer teams the same quality of search as big tech companies like Amazon or Google, without requiring you to pay for expensive retraining or consulting.

 Give MeiliSearch a try!
 You can deploy an instance of the search engine in minutes using your favorite tool.
 Documentation is available at docs.meilisearch.com.

 As we are still refining the API, please do not hesitate to let us know what you think.
-Send your feedback to [email protected]
+Our preferred method of communication is our forum on GitHub Discussions.
+But if you prefer the speed and fluidity of chat, join our Slack community.